zilliztech/zdoc/docs/tutorials/faqs/faq-migration.md

     ```

 Alternatively, you can also import data from Elasticsearch on the Zilliz Cloud web console.
 For more information, see [Migrate from Elasticsearch](./migrate-from-elasticsearch) .

+### Can I migrate data from a serverless cluster to a dedicated cluster?{#can-i-migrate-data-from-a-serverless-cluster-to-a-dedicated-cluster}

+Yes.
+Zilliz Cloud supports migrating data from a serverless cluster to a dedicated cluster.
+For more information about how to migrate data, please refer to [Migrate Between Clusters](./migrate-beween-clusters).